petitess/petitess/prebiotic.md

 # The Prebiotic diet
-This is a protocol to resolve gut related diseases (IBS, dysbiosis, Crohn’s Disease, H Pylori, etc).
+This is a protocol to resolve gut related diseases (IBS, dysbiosis, Crohn’s Disease, H Pylori, depression etc).
 Do this protocol for 2 months.

 ### DIET